Gebiqs/Roma-Bird/README.md

-# Roma-Bird
+# Rommy-Bird
-Spinoff version of flappy bird, that was inspired by my semester abroad in Italy.
-Finished on 1.12.2022

-Created with Python 3.10.0
+Rommy-Bird is a fun and challenging arcade game inspired by the popular mobile game Flappy-bir.
+The game features colorful graphics inspired by my exchange semester in Italy.
+Give it a try and see how far you can fly!

+Game was finished on 1.12.2022 with python 3.10.0 using only pygame.

+To play just download the file and press space to fly.

+#Below you can see a little sniplet of how the game looks

 ![Alt Text](https://github.com/Gebiqs/Roma-Bird/blob/main/giphy.gif)

+Enjoy!